Player Facts

 Intro

-A towering presence at 7'3", Porzingis' nickname of the "Unicorn" comes from the fact that he brings such a unique skill set at his size.
+A towering presence at 7'3" with a 7'6" wingspan, Porzingis' nickname of the "Unicorn" comes from the fact that he brings such a unique skill set at his size.
 He is a prolific outside shooter and possesses a solid handle for a big man.
 While Kristaps is taller than most centers, he mirrors more of a guard in terms of his offensive repertoire while having some elite rim protection chops.

 Working from the Elbow